quartercastle/vector/README.md

 ```

 ## Usage
-Golang does not have a way to express generic types yet, which
+Golang does not have a way to define generic types yet, which
 limits this package to operate with vectors represented as `float64` values only.
 To allow for multi-dimensional vectors, a vector is simply represented as
 a list of `float64` values.